Caravanning in adverse weather

 Using your caravan off-season can bring many new rewards to caravanning, whether it’s cheaper discounts on your favourite sites or new vistas to look out across as the seasons change.
 However, the changing weather can bring new risks to your holiday, so make sure that you are prepared for all the dangerous conditions that you may face.

 Over the last few years, the UK has experienced severe weather warnings.
-Whilst the subject of climate change is still hotly debated, we have experienced very dangerous weather conditions, from last winter’s incredible snow coverage to the recent high winds that have battered the UK.
+Whilst the subject of climate change is still hotly debated, we have experienced very dangerous weather conditions, from the incredible snow coverage we saw a couple of winters ago to the recent high winds that have battered the UK.

 Each different weather condition brings its own dangers; we’ve looked into the most dangerous common weather and how to prepare for it: